for all the folks

 If you have never heard of Maurice Sullins don’t feel bad.
 If you have the chance to see works from Maurice Sullins in person.
 Please don’t let the opportunity pass.

-One thought on “Maurice “Le Grand Le Sueur” Sullins, An Introduction
+2 responses to “Maurice “Le Grand Le Sueur” Sullins, An Introduction”

 Leave a Reply